90% cheaper with Latenode

-How to connect Google tasks and Drip
+Connect Google tasks and Drip in minutes with Latenode.

-Create a New Scenario to Connect Google tasks and Drip
+Create Google tasks to Drip workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google tasks, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google tasks or Drip will be your first step.
 To do this, click "Choose an app," find Google tasks or Drip, and select the appropriate trigger to start the scenario.

 Select the Google tasks node from the app selection panel on the right.